miketout/VerusServicesSetup/Tails-Wallet.md

 Get a USB stick, at least 32GB in size, preferrably USB3.
 Follow [this guide](https://tails.boum.org/install/) to install the most recent release of Tails onto that USB stick.

-To be able to complete this guide (and use VerusCoin afterwards), you will have to set an [administration password](https://tails.boum.org/administration_password/) for Tails on every boot.
+To be able to complete this guide as well as anytime you want to use your VerusCoin wallet, you will have to set an [administration password](https://tails.boum.org/administration_password/) for Tails.
 Also, you need a `persistent volume` which is set to store at least `Personal Data` and `Dotfiles`.

 ## Build/obtain VerusCoin binaries